iapetusdev/Lick-Paw-Print/README.md

-Confirmation that I (wouldn't use names for security) submitted this program in an application to Lick Wilmerding High School in SF for the application year of the class going into 2026.
+Confirmation that I (wouldn't use names for security) submitted this program in an multiple San Francisco High Schools for the application year of the class going into 2026.